BBN Constraint on Heavy Neutrino Production and Decay

 \subsection{Temporary matter domination}

 The heavy neutrinos made in early universe can impact BBN in several ways.
 We first discuss an effect prior to the decay taking place.
-The heavy neutrinos are produced relativistically but later become matter-like.
-Before decaying away, its energy density redshifts slower than the radiation fluids made of SM particles and could potentially come into temporary domination of the total energy in the universe.
-Fig.~\ref{fig:TMDExample} (left) shows the energy density evolution for the heavy neutrino and radiation, for three different mass and mixing combinations.
-Temporary matter domination occurs for the light magenta curve.
-In our calculation, the Hubble parameter is controlled by the sum of $\rho_4$ and $\rho_R$.
+The heavy neutrinos are produced relativistically but later become matter-like as the universe expands.
+Before decaying away, its energy density redshifts slower than the radiation fluid made of SM particles and could potentially come into temporary domination of the total energy in the universe.
+The left panel of Fig.~\ref{fig:TMDExample} shows the energy density evolution for the heavy neutrino ($\rho_{\nu_4}$) and radiation ($\rho_R$), for three different mass and mixing combinations.
+Temporary matter domination occurs for the red curve.
+In our calculation, the Hubble parameter is controlled by the sum of $\rho_{\nu_4}$ and $\rho_R$.

-The red curve in Fig.~\ref{fig:TMDExample} (right) shows the mixing parameter $|U_{a4}|^2$ allowing for the temporary matter domination, along with the black curve on which the lifetime of $\nu_4$ equals one second.
-See also Fig.~\ref{fig:MainPlotE2} and discussions therein.

 Departure from radiation domination modifies the clock of the universe during BBN, and is tightly constrained~\cite{Yeh:2024ors}.
 We require that the heavy neutrino has never dominated the energy density of the universe during BBN, i.e.,